typestack/class-validator/README.md

     }
     ```

-2. Put it on use:
+2. Put it to use:

     ```typescript
-    import {IsLongerThen} from "./IsLongerThen";
+    import {IsLongerThan} from "./IsLongerThan";

     export class Post {

         title: string;

-        @IsLongerThen("title", {
+        @IsLongerThan("title", {
            /* you can also use additional validation options, like "each", "groups" in your custom validation decorators */
-           message: "Text must be longer the title"
+           message: "Text must be longer than the title" })
-        })
         text: string;